Why did Koru Therapies expand into offering aromatherapy?

 What products can be made?

 - Inhalers.
 These are a great way to have quick, easy access to essential oils.
-For example, use it on an airplane, carry one in your purse, put one on your desk at work.
-Choose between a plastic inhaler ($9) or a metal inhaler ($18).
-The metal inhalers look very sharp and make nice gifts.
-If you are local and choose the metal inhaler, when the essential oils diffuse after 3-6 months, you can keep the inhaler and just have the wick replaced for $6.
+For example, use it on an airplane, carry one in your purse, put one on your desk at work. $10.

 - Steam blend.
 This is a custom blend created in your own stock bottle.
 You add one to two drops of your blend to a bowl of steaming water.
 Lean over the bowl, close your eyes, make a “tent” with a towel or blanket over your head and the bowl and breathe deeply.
-This is a great way to treat congestion or give your face a bit of rejuventaion with some skin nourishing oils.
+This is a great way to treat congestion or give your face a bit of rejuvenation with some skin nourishing oils.
+Steam Blend for 30 days: $10.

 How do I place an order?

-Email Jennifer, the owner of Koru Therapies at page.
+Email Jennifer, the owner of Koru Therapies at email@example.com or text/call her at 4157157941.
+You can discuss your needs.
+She will send you an intake form to get some health history and help identify some of your aromatic preferences.
+Then, she will create your blend(s) and get your shipment ready.
+Payment is kindly requested at the time of your order.
+Payment options are on the Contact page.
 First time aromatherapy clients have an initial consultation fee of $40.
 This consultation is ideally in person, but can be done over the phone/email/text, if necessary (i.e. you do not live locally).

 Can products be shipped?